 By Rabbi Michael Lewis

-Rabbi Michael Lewis joined the clergy of Temple Emanu-El in June 2022 after his ordination from Hebrew Union College-Jewish Institute of Religion.
+Rabbi Michael Lewis serves Temple Emanu-El.
 He is a member of the Rabbinic Association of Greater Dallas.